 TO CERTIFICATED MARKETERS

-The undersigned parties stipulate and agree to the following regarding the division of capacity asset planning, acquisition and management responsibilities (collectively “capacity planning”) between AGLC and Certificated Marketers:
+The undersigned parties stipulate and agree to the following regarding the transfer of capacity asset planning, acquisition and management responsibilities (collectively “capacity planning”) from AGLC to Certificated Marketers:

-The undersigned parties shall jointly petition the GPSC to commence proceedings pursuant to O.C.G.A. § 46-4-155(e)(12), to determine the orderly and timely transition of AGLC’s responsibilities for capacity planning from AGLC to the Certificated Marketers, in accordance with the Natural Gas Competition and Deregulation Act.
-It is the desire of the undersigned parties that any procedural and scheduling order issued by the GPSC for said proceeding accommodate the timeframes set forth in this Stipulation.
-Further, it is the desire of the undersigned parties that this transition of responsibilities be completed on or before January 1, 2002.
+The undersigned parties shall jointly petition the GPSC, contemporaneously with the submission of this Stipulation to the GPSC, to commence proceedings pursuant to O.C.G.A. § 46-4-155(e)(12), to determine the orderly and timely transition of AGLC’s responsibilities for capacity planning from AGLC to the Certificated Marketers, in accordance with the Natural Gas Competition and Deregulation Act.
+It is the desire of the undersigned parties that any procedural and scheduling order issued by the GPSC for said proceeding establishes an expeditiousschedule that accommodate the timeframes set forth in this Stipulation.
+Further, it is the desire of the undersigned parties that this transition of capacity planning responsibilities be completed on or before January 1, 2002.
+The parties further agree that any anticipated agreement or stipulation designed to achieve this transition be completed and filed for regulatory approval sufficiently in advance of January 1, 2002, to allow for capacity planning responsibilities to be transferred to Certificated Marketers on or before that date.

 The undersigned parties agree to seek expedited approval for the first step in the transition of AGLC’s capacity planning responsibility as set forth in Article III, herein to provide for a twelve (12) month release of a portion of the Non-IBSS Part 284 services.
 Further, as a second step, the undersigned parties agree to work in good faith to reach a resolution regarding the permanent assignment and release of seventy percent (70%) of IBSS Services and continue the month-to-month release of the remaining IBSS Services until March 31, 2001 and to file said resolution in the form of a Second Stipulation and Agreement with the GPSC within forty-five (45) calendar days from the filing date of this Stipulation including an agreed upon effective date.
 The undersigned parties agree to seek expedited approval of the Second Stipulation and Agreement.
-Such steps shall provide the undersigned parties and the GPSC with experience upon which to base, in part, final decisions in a future proceeding on (1) the permanent release of all or a portion of AGLC’s Non-IBSS Part 284 interstate capacity assets to Certificated Marketers; (2) the responsibility and methodology for capacity and supply planning going forward including planning for, analyzing and acquiring additional, competitively priced assets to accommodate AGLC’s firm market growth; and (3) the responsibility and methodology for the efficient, cost-effective coordination of interstate and intrastate asset additions and modifications and all other inter-related capacity planning activities.
-Lastly, the undersigned parties agree to work in good faith to develop a comprehensive capacity transition plan proposal and to file such a plan in the form of a Third Stipulation and Agreement with the GPSC on or before May 1, 2000.
+The steps agreed to in this Article shall provide the undersigned parties, other interested stakeholders, and the GPSC with experience upon which to base, in part, final decisions in a future proceeding (including the proceeding requested in Section 1 of this Article, above, pursuant to O.C.G.A. § 46-4-155(e)(12)) on (1) the permanent release of all or a portion of AGLC’s Non-IBSS Part 284 interstate capacity assets to Certificated Marketers; (2) the permanent assignment and/or release of IBSS interstate capacity assets (3) the responsibility and methodology for capacity and supply planning going forward including planning for, analyzing and acquiring additional, competitively priced assets to accommodate AGLC’s firm market growth; and (4) the responsibility and methodology for the efficient, cost-effective coordination of interstate and intrastate asset additions and modifications and all other inter-related capacity planning activities.
+Lastly, the undersigned parties agree to work in good faith to develop a comprehensive capacity transition plan proposal addressing these issues and to file such a plan in the form of a Third Stipulation and Agreement with the GPSC on or before May 1, 2000, and with sufficient time to allow for the transfer of capacity planning responsibilities to Certificated Marketers to be completed on or before January 1, 2002.
 However, if the undersigned parties should not be able to reach agreement on the terms of such a transition plan, each party may file a separate capacity transition plan proposal on or before June 1, 2000 for the GPSC’s consideration.